 Common runners foot symptoms

-- Hard skin commonly forms around the big toe joint, tips of toes, and your heels as a result of wear and tear when running.
+- Callouses around the big toe joint, tips of toes, and heels from rubbing against the shoes or toes when running.

 - In-grown toe nails are also regularly seen in distance runners.

 While these things may be a ‘badge of honour’ for some, they can become quite painful and may even hamper your training and race performance as it’s not unusual for blisters to suddenly appear mid-race.
 Running with blisters can be an awful experience, and one that is likely to be detrimental to the race you’ve been preparing months for.

 Blisters can form due to the hardened callous skin rubbing on the softer skin layer below, and is more likely if you are running faster and/or further than usual (ie race conditions).

 4 Quick tips to lower your chances unfavourable feet

 - Remove excess callous, corns, and long nails well before race day.